Chris-Jones-Gill/link-icons/readme.md

 You can view the demo by cloning the repo and viewing the index.html in a browser.

-If you use this and find it useful consider donating using Gittip <script data-gittip-username="KISS-Web-Design"
+If you use this and find it useful consider donating using [Gittip](https://www.gittip.com/KISS-Web-Design/ "KISS Web Design's Gittip page")
-        data-gittip-widget="button"
-        src="//gttp.co/v1.js"></script>

 ------------

 Contact info